nodejs/wiki-archive/Api-changes-between-v0.8-and-v0.10.md

     // post a bug telling them that it is a huge terrible mistake!
     // Inheriting from a class should not call that class's ctor
     // on the prototype shared with EVERY instance of the child class!
+    [ Why not?
+You don't provide any real argument for this statement! ]

     // Correct-Style Inheritance
     function Child() {